Guzzur/eats-easy/documentation/system-design-document.md

 #### 3.2 Non-Database Management System Files

 - **Logs** - log files will be written on the Java Spring Server and stored as local.
-Every month (or when data size quotta is exceeded) the oldest files will be deleted.
-Only the connected to the machine (container) users will be able to read/write/delete these files manually and only for debugging purposes
+Every month (or when data size quota is exceeded) the oldest files will be deleted.
+Only users connected to the machine (container) will be able to read/write/delete these files manually and only for debugging purposes
 - **Images** - dishes' pictures as well as restaurant exterior and interior pictures will be stored at the Server too.
 Each request for restaurant and/or dish will supply a global URL to the file which is stored in folder with public access

 ### 4. HUMAN-MACHINE INTERFACE